Authored by the expert who managed and guided the team behind the Laos Property Pack

 Do I have to declare the property to the IRS from Laos?

-Owning foreign real estate in Laos by itself does not usually trigger a specific IRS form just because you own it, but the financial accounts and transactions around the purchase (like a Lao bank account) often do create US reporting obligations.
+Owning real estate in Laos by itself does not usually trigger a standalone IRS reporting obligation, but the financial activity around the purchase (opening a Lao bank account, holding funds abroad, earning rental income, or eventually selling the property) almost always creates reporting requirements that US citizens must take seriously.

 Will I pay tax twice in the US and Laos in 2026?